julietaumpierrez/documents-photoholmes/src/photoholmes/methods/focal/README.md

 # FOCAL: Rethinking Image Forgery Detection via Contrastive Learning and Unsupervised Clustering

 This is the implementation of the [FOCAL](https://arxiv.org/pdf/2308.09307.pdf) paper.
+This paper is a preprint and may not have been peer-reviewed.
 The original implementation could be found [here](https://github.com/HighwayWu/FOCAL/tree/main).

 ## Description